marky731/ShoppingApp/PROGRESS.md

 3. No input validation middleware
 4. No global exception handling
 5. No API versioning
+6. **Logout doesn't clear cart** - Cart persists in localStorage after logout (should clear or associate with user)
+7. No proper logout mechanism with backend (just clears frontend token)

 ### Database Notes
 - Schema created but **NOT APPLIED** to MySQL yet